-THIS CHAPTER: Language, angst, violence.
+THIS CHAPTER: Language, angst, oral.
 Overall: Dark fiction.
 Bloodplay, angst, violence, abuse, gangs, D/s, bondage, impact play, other.Spoilers:

 The streets of Monoshizukanohi are not kind to youth, and Gaara is no exception.
 After running away from an abusive home, Gaara struggles to find meaning in life through violence, drugs, and anything he can manage to survive.
 Join him as Gaara and his ever-present friend Jody struggle from the streets to the top of the social strata.
 It's rags to riches, despair to hope, and everything in between.